Full-Time Scrapping: Is It An Option For You?

 You’ll know you’ve got the scrap bug when you start finding excuses to scrap metal.
 Maybe you’ll begin scouring Craigslist for free scrap metal or driving around your neighborhood looking for curbside treasures.

-If you’re spending more time thinking about scrapping than your other hobbies, it might be time to take the leap and turn it into a full-time gig.
+If you’re thinking more about scrapping than your other hobbies, it might be time to turn it into a full-time gig.

 2. You’re making more money scrapping than your day job

 This one is a no-brainer.
 If you’re making more money scrapping metal than at your day job, you should consider full-time scrapping.
 But you don’t have to quit your day job immediately.
-You can start by setting aside a few hours each week to focus on your scrap business.
+You can start by setting aside a few weekly hours to focus on your scrap business.

 Comparing hourly pay is the best way to get a clear picture of your earnings potential.
 You make a fixed salary of $20/hour at your day job.
 After taxes and other deductions, you take home about $16/hour.